thenativeweb/assertthat/README.md

 assert.that(f).is.not.throwing();
 ```

 Alternatively, asserts that `f` throws an exception with the `expected` message.
+For the `expected` message you can either specify a string or a regular expression.

 ```javascript
 assert.that(f).is.throwing(expected);